trigosec/secure-product-model/website/content/governance/scopedefinition/document-data-flows-for-the-systems-in-scope.md

 ## Summary

-Data flows for the systems in scope
+Document Data Flows for the Systems in Scope

 ---